obryen/wallet-classifier-api/README.md

 - Custom exceptions and an exception filter that allows throwing exceptions inside the service code which automatically generate and return the appropriate error.
 - Config for TypeORM and Postgres

+ ## Potential Improvements
+ - *Caching Token Configurations* : To reduce database load and improve response times, implement caching for token configurations.
+By caching the fetched configurations, subsequent requests can be served from the cache, minimizing the need for frequent database queries.
+ - *Unit Tests*
+ -  *Support for Other Token Standards*: Extend the logic of the API to support token standards other than ERC-20.
+This could include implementing support for token standards like ERC-721 or BEP-20.
+By expanding the API's capabilities, users can receive classifications for a broader range of token standards, increasing its usefulness.

 ## Folder Structure

 - `src/`